Indie Band The Long Afternoon Supports Commemorative GRAMMY® Timepiece

 The Limited Edition timepiece, from the brand’s Precisionist collection, features a stainless steel case with a multi-layer gold-tone GRAMMIUM® — a custom alloy developed by John Billing, the craftsman who creates, by hand, the lustrous gold gramophone statue that is presented to GRAMMY recipients — medallion dial showcasing the New York City skyline and 60th anniversary design detail.

-"This year is incredibly momentous for not only the Recording Academy™ but also Bulova as we celebrate our musical partnership in our hometown," said Jeffrey Cohen, President of Bulova.
-"We look forward to a great event where we can highlight the new Limited Edition timepiece, but also commemorate the 60th Anniversary of the GRAMMY Awards® with a special partnership announcement with Nile Rodgers."
+[tweetshare tweet=”An exclusive GRAMMY-themed timepiece that can be purchased by anyone for more than a thousand dollars epitomizes everything we expect from this annual celebration #wtf #thehorror” via=”longafternoon”]”This year is incredibly momentous for not only the Recording Academy™ but also Bulova as we celebrate our musical partnership in our hometown,” said Jeffrey Cohen, President of Bulova.
+“We look forward to a great event where we can highlight the new Limited Edition timepiece, but also commemorate the 60th Anniversary of the GRAMMY Awards® with a special partnership announcement with Nile Rodgers.”

 “We’re thrilled to continue this extraordinary partnership with Bulova, and to commemorate our milestone anniversary with a special Limited Edition timepiece that will be presented to all 60th GRAMMY® winners,” said Evan Greene, Chief Marketing Officer at the Recording Academy.
 “We look forward to kicking-off this year’s efforts with an exclusive performance by iconic, three-time GRAMMY® winner Nile Rodgers during one of our coveted, highly-anticipated GRAMMY Week events.”